 A good education produces young people with a positive sense of self-concept and sound emotional and mental well-being.

-These young people will be able to form healthy, positive relationships with their parents, family members, and the rest of the community.
-Plus, they will become good future employees and employers.
+These young people will be able to form healthy, positive relationships with their parents, family members, and the broad community.
+Additionally, they will become resilient adults who can adapt to life's challenges and the ever-evolving global demands.

 The school on its own can not instill these values.
 In the same vein, parents and social groupings alone can not produce well-rounded individuals.

-This is why the school and the community must work together to get the best outcomes for young people.
+This is why the school and the community must collaborate to achieve the best outcomes for young people.
 Today, we will offer strategies for building relationships between the school and the community to promote student success.

 When schools and communities work together:

-In a case study of the Oakland Unified School District, researchers found that community involvement positively impacted school outcomes.
+In a case study of the Oakland Unified School District, researchers found that community involvement had a positive impact on school outcomes.

 According to the case study, Oakland International High School is a successful case of a great school and community partnership.